Bioconductor/packagebuilder/move-contributed-package-tracking-to-github.md

 ## Work that needs to be done to get there

 * Document what contributor needs to do
-* Write a small web app that listens for push hook messages and notifies the SPB This app should also maybe provide a user-facing page that lists all repos that have the web hook (all repos that have communicated with it).
+* Write a small web app that listens for push hook messages and notifies the SPB.
+  This app should also maybe provide a user-facing page that lists all repos that have the web hook (all repos that have communicated with it).
 This gives us a UI to packages that are being or have been tracked, a bit like